 If you’re wondering what “the fastest town on the planet” means: Gerlach holds the land speed record – 714 mph driving on the Black Rock Desert!
-For a quick bite – Bruno’s has recently remodeled their restaurant and their diner-style food is just what a road trip calls for.
-Plus they have fast and free wifi, you’ll quickly find out full bars of service in the middle of Nevada is more sparse than people.
-Be sure to fill up in Gerlach on gas – it’s your last chance!
+Stop here for some yummy diner food and last chance wifi.
+You’ll quickly find out that bars of service in the middle of Nevada are more sparse than people.
+Also, be sure to fill up your gas tank – it’s your last chance!

 Stop 4: Planet X

-Just a few miles out of Gerlach, and it is truly …out-of-this-world incredible.
-Every piece is hand-painted, and inspired by Nevada and the Black Rock Desert.
+Just a few miles out of Gerlach is a pottery store this is truly an out-of-this-world experience.
+Every piece is hand-painted and inspired by Nevada and the Black Rock Desert.

 Stop 5: Soldier Meadows Ranch and Hot Spring